shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ## Extending a component

-To create your custom text-field `sw-custom-field` based on the existing `sw-text-field` you can implement it like following.
+To create your custom text-field `sw-custom-field` based on the existing `sw-text-field` you can implement it like the following:

 ```JS
 // import the custom twig-template file